Quentin Harris (American football): Arizona Cardinals

 Harris was signed by the Arizona Cardinals on April 22, 2002.

 New York Giants

 He signed with the New York Giants in March 2006.
 He was released by the Giants on September 2, 2006.

 Denver Broncos

 He was signed by the Denver Broncos on November 21, 2006.
 He was released by the Broncos on August 28, 2007.

 Executive career

+Arizona Cardinals

 On June 18, 2008, Harris was hired by the Arizona Cardinals as a scout.
 In May 2013, Harris was promoted to director of pro scouting.
 In 2019, Harris was promoted to director of player personnel.

 On February 16, 2021, Harris was promoted to vice president of player personnel.
+He served in this role for three seasons.
+On February 21, 2024, it was announced that the team had parted ways with Harris upon the hiring of new general manager Monti Ossenfort.

+Pittsburgh Steelers

+In 2024, Harris was hired as a senior personnel assistant for the Pittsburgh Steelers.
+He participated in the NFL’s Front Office & GM Accelerator Program in December 2024.

 Personal life

 Harris and his wife, Tara, have three children: Aliyah, Amani, and Elijah.